rdprado/orders-screen-xamarin/README.md

 |UWP| 34 MB   | 290 MB      |              |
 |WPF| 109 MB  | 870 MB      |              |

-With the tables above it could be seen that even with the ListView having a caching strategy of recycling rows, the amount of rows visible at the same time is a major factor in memory consumption.
+With the results above it could be seen that even with the ListView having a caching strategy of recycling rows, the amount of rows visible at the same time is a major factor to high memory consumption.

-Reduce the amount of row fieds to one
+Reduced number of orders fields -- order view model having only one field, like Id for example.

 |   | 0 orders| 1000 orders | 10000 orders |
 |---| --------|-------------|--------------|